Skip to main content

 How to refinance a car loan in 5 steps

-Can you refinance a car loan?
-Do some preparation beforehand to get the answer to this question.
+It may be helpful to do some preparation to determine if you should refinance your car loan.
 The process may vary slightly according to the lender but knowing the basic steps can help prepare you for what comes next.

 1. Decide if refinancing makes sense for you

-Refinancing your auto loan should reduce your monthly payment or lower the overall amount you pay in interest.
+Refinancing your auto loan could reduce your monthly payment or lower the overall amount you pay in interest.
 However, this might not be possible if any of the following factors apply to you:

-- Your current loan has a prepayment penalty: A prepayment penalty is a fee for paying your loan off early and could cancel any refinancing savings.
+• Your current loan has a prepayment penalty: A prepayment penalty is a fee for paying your loan off early and could cancel out any refinancing savings.

-- You have an old vehicle: Some lenders won't refinance older or high mile vehicles, so it could prove more beneficial long term to upgrade your car.
+• You have an old vehicle: Some lenders won't refinance older or high-mileage vehicles, so it could prove more beneficial long term to upgrade your car.

 2. Check your credit